Kirsty Mitchell - Heriot Watt University

 That’s why Kirsty was keen to attend the Make Your Mark with Susan Room® student summer school.

-"The President of our Watt-Women in STEM society, Emily Mason, told us about how she’d done Susan’s programme as part of her internship with Baillie Gifford.
+"The now former President of our Watt-Women in STEM society, Emily Mason, told us about how she’d done Susan’s programme as part of her internship with Baillie Gifford.
 She found it so valuable that she set up a fundraiser for three more Watt-Women to attend Susan’s student summer school.
 I was one of them."

 Despite Emily’s glowing recommendation and being keen to master the skills needed to transition into her career, Kirsty admits she still felt nervous about joining the programme.
 But, having now done it, she says, "I loved it".
 So much so, she’s become a Make Your Mark Ambassador to help spread the word.